ablab/IsoQuant/README.md

 `--simple_alignments_mapq_cutoff`
     Filers out alignments with 1 or 2 exons and MAPQ less than this value (works only in annotation-free mode, default is 1).

+`--normalization_method`
+    Method for normalizing non-grouped counts into TPMs:
+* `simple` - standard method, scale factor equals to 1 million divided by the counts sum (default);
+* `usable_reads` - includes all reads assigned to a feature including the ones that were filtered out during quantification (i.e. inconsistent or ambiguous);
+scale factor equals to 1 million divided by the number of all assigned reads.
+In this case the sum of all gene/transcript TPMs may not add up to 1 million.
+Experiments with simulated data show that this method could give more accurate estimations.
+However, normalization method does not affect correlation/relative proportions.

 ### Examples